rakitaj/intro-to-computation/book-notes.md

 ## Recursion
 For a recursive function there is a base case and the recursive case.
 You can have as many base cases as you need.
 For example in the Fibonacci sequence there are two.

+Great quote from the book about prblem solving and writing code
+> Once we went from the vague statement of a problem about bunnies to a set of recursive equations, the code almost wrote itself.
+Finding some kind of abstract way to express a solution to the problem at hand is very often the hardest step in building a useful program.

 # Python cheat sheet
 **In Python whitespace is important!!
 It's part of the syntax.
 Bad whitespace can and will cause a program to not execute.**